Native Gardening: More Beauty, More Fun, More Life

 The Role of Native Plants

-Doug Tallamy’s research at the University of Delaware has helped us understand the link between native plants, insects, and birds:
+Research from Doug Tallamy’s lab at the University of Delaware has raised awareness of the link between native plants, insects, and birds:

-But here's the catch: about 90% of herbivorous insects are specialists, meaning they can only eat the specific native plants they evolved with.
+• About 90% of herbivorous insects (including caterpillars) are specialists, meaning they can only eat the specific native plants they evolved with.

 References